31 Night Animals With Glowing Eyes: Red, Yellow etc. (with images)

 Which Animals Have GREEN Eyes At Night?

-We will continue by listing some animals with green eyes in the dark.
-These are rarer as most animals will have yellow or red eyes in the dark.
+We will continue by listing a couple of animals with green eyes in the dark.
+These are a little rarer as most animals will have yellow or red eyes in the dark.

 Dogs

 Docs can have green eyes in the dark.
-This cute little golden retriever pup looks adorable with glowing eyes in the dark.
+This cute little golden retriever pup certainly looks adorable with the glowing eyes in the dark.

 Cats